rahulagarwal90/Interview_App/README.md

 1. **Generate Interview Link**
    - Enter candidate email, name, and role
-   - Set interview duration (30-180 minutes)
+   - Set interview duration (30–180 minutes)
    - Click "Generate Interview Link"
-   - Link is automatically emailed to candidate
+   - The UI always shows the generated link with a Copy button
+   - Email status shown:
+     - "Email sent" when confirmed
+     - "Email is being sent" when queued via provider
+     - "Email not sent" if provider not configured — share link manually

 2. **Monitor Sessions**
    - View active and completed sessions in dashboard